-- 7.13.1 The Commission, the Director, and duly authorized officers and employees of the Commission, during regular business hours, may enter upon the premises of the Enterprise, any gaming operator or gaming facility for the purpose of making inspections and examining the accounts, books, papers, and documents of the Enterprise, any operator or gaming facility.
-The Enterprise, operator or gaming operation shall facilitate such inspection or examinations by giving every reasonable aid to the Commission or the Director and to any properly authorized officer or employee. - 7.13.2 A Commissioner, a member of the Commission's staff, or the Director, shall visit each gaming facility during normal business hours for the purpose of monitoring its operation.
-Such visits shall be unannounced. - 7.15 Hearings: Appeals.
+- 7.16.1 The Commission, the Director, and duly authorized officers and employees of the Commission, during regular business hours, may enter upon the premises of the Authority, any gaming operator or gaming facility for the purpose of making inspections and examining the accounts, books, papers, and documents of the Authority, any operator or gaming facility.
+The Authority, operator or gaming operation shall facilitate such inspection or examinations by giving every reasonable aid to the Commission or the Director and to any properly authorized officer or employee. - 7.16.2 A Commissioner, a member of the Commission's staff, or the Director, shall visit each gaming facility during normal business hours for the purpose of monitoring its operation.
+Such visits shall be unannounced.

+- 7.17 Hearings: Appeals.
 Pursuant to Commission regulations, the Commission may hold any hearing, and shall provide for any appeal deemed necessary in the administration of its powers and duties under this Ordinance.
-Whenever it shall appear to the satisfaction of the Commission that all of the interested parties involved in any proposed hearing or appeal have agreed concerning the matter at hand, the Commission may issue its order without convening a hearing.

-- 7.15.1 Patron Dispute Resolution.
-In the event of a patron dispute, a licensee must notify the patron of his/her right to contact the Commission regarding the dispute. - 7.15.2 Dispute Procedures.
+Whenever it shall appear to the satisfaction of the Commission that all of the interested parties involved in any proposed hearing or appeal have agreed concerning the matter at hand by written stipulation, the Commission may issue its order without convening a hearing. - 7.17.1 Patron Dispute Resolution.
+In the event of a patron dispute, a licensee must notify the patron of his/her right to contact the Commission regarding the dispute. - 7.17.2 Dispute Procedures.
 The Commission shall establish procedures for resolution of patron disputes and such procedures shall provide the opportunity for a hearing and an appeal process.
 If, however, a dispute occurs prior to the establishment of patron dispute resolution procedures by the Commission, the Commission or its designee shall be responsible for patron dispute resolution.
-The Commission or its designee may conduct any investigation, hold any hearing and shall provide for any appeal deemed necessary to resolve the patron dispute in accordance with section 9.01.12 of this Ordinance.
+The Commission or its designee may conduct any investigation, hold any hearing and shall provide for any appeal deemed necessary to resolve the patron dispute in accordance with section 9.01.12 of this Ordinance. - 7.17.3 Hearings Involving the Management Contractor and its affiliates.
+The Management Contractor and its affiliates shall be provided with appropriate due process procedures, with respect to the resolution of disputes concerning the issuance, non-issuance, renewal, non-renewal, condition, suspension, denial or revocation of any licenses to the Management Contractor or any affiliate. - 7.17.4 Exclusion and Reinstatement Authority.
+The Commission shall have the authority to issue all permanent exclusions from access to the Gaming Facility and to issue reinstatements in accordance with the provisions of this Ordinance, the IGRA, NIGC regulations and Commission regulations.

-7.16 Staff of Gaming Commission; Director.
+7.18 Staff of Gaming Commission; Director.